Bombus ternarius: Description

 The drone has a yellow head with a few black hairs.
 The coloration of the thorax and abdomen is similar to that of the females, with the exception that the last abdominal segments are yellow on the sides.
 The fur of the drone is longer than that of the females.

 B. huntii, another species of bumblebee common throughout the western United States, is nearly identical in coloration to B. ternarius, though it has primarily yellow facial hairs rather than black.

+Range

-RangeB. ternarius mainly ranges in the northern parts of the US and much of Canada.
-Their range extends from the Yukon to Nova Scotia and British Columbia.
+B. ternarius mainly ranges in the northern parts of the US and much of Canada.
+Their range extends from the Yukon to Newfoundland and Labrador and British Columbia.
 Their United States territory extends from New York and Pennsylvania to Michigan, Washington, Wyoming, Utah and Montana.
-The bumblebees are most successful in the northern, temperate climate, but they can rarely be found farther south.B. ternarius, like most members of its genus, are seasonal, meaning the queen comes out of hibernation in late April to start a new colony.
+The bumblebees are most successful in the northern, temperate climate, but they can rarely be found farther south.

+B. ternarius, like most members of its genus, are seasonal, meaning the queen comes out of hibernation in late April to start a new colony.
 The bumblebee workers fly from May to October when the entire colony dies (except hibernating queens) to start the cycle again.